It's an appealing income play to consider Sweetgreen Inc. (SG) - The Dwinnex

-The price of Sweetgreen Inc. (NYSE: SG) closed at $9.17 in the last session, up 4.44% from day before closing price of $8.78.
-In other words, the price has increased by $+0.39 from its previous closing price.
-On the day, 1445651 shares were traded.
-SG stock price reached its highest trading level at $9.28 during the session, while it also had its lowest trading level at $8.78.
+After finishing at $9.83 in the prior trading day, Sweetgreen Inc. (NYSE: SG) closed at $9.74, down -0.92%.
+In other words, the price has decreased by -$0.09 from its previous closing price.
+On the day, 1014272 shares were traded.
+SG stock price reached its highest trading level at $10.18 during the session, while it also had its lowest trading level at $9.74.

 Sponsored